Question

 Technical

-Excellent for showcasing your ability to connect different systems or technologies, demonstrating systems thinking and technical versatility
+Perfect for showcasing your ability to connect different systems and make them work together, emphasizing systems thinking

 Technical